-Testing the Petzl Glacier ice axe on Mt.
+Testing the Glacier ice axe on Mt.
 Shuksan, North Cascades WA.

-The Petzl Glacier performed above average in our self-arrest side-by-side comparison, only being out performed by the much more expensive Grivel Evolution, Petzl Summit and Petzl Summit Evo and even then only being out scored by a small margin.
-The Glacier pick provided purchase into firmer snow effectively and our testers found the pick drove in smoother and felt less "jerky" than most other axes.
-All of our testers thought the Glacier self-arrested noticeably better than the similarly priced Black Diamond Raven Pro and base model Black Diamond Raven.
-We did think the Glacier self-arrested about equally to the Grivel G1.
+The Glacier performed above average in our self-arrest comparisons, only outperformed by the much more expensive Grivel Evolution, Petzl Summit, and Petzl Summit Evo (and even then, only by a small margin).
+The Glacier pick provided effective purchase into firm snow, and the pick drove in smooth and did not feel jerky.
+The Glacier self-arrested noticeably better than the similarly priced Black Diamond Raven Pro and base model Black Diamond Raven.

 Use As Improvised Anchor

-The Glacier is UIAA rated with a CEN-B making it suitable for use as a "T-slot" or deadman while belaying or during crevasse rescue.
-The Glacier features a good clip in point at the top of its head that accommodates most carabiners well.
-It also features a well designed spike that helped facilitate it to be driven quickly in vertically to self anchor or to provide a quick backup while belaying others.
+The Glacier is UIAA rated with a CEN-B, making it suitable for use as a "T-slot" or deadman while belaying or during crevasse rescue.
+The Glacier features a decent clip in point at the top of its head, which accommodates most carabiners.
+It also features a well-designed spike, which helps facilitate it to be driven quickly in vertically to self-anchor or to provide a quick backup while belaying others.

-Comparing how effective the Petzl Glacier was at digging T-slots and being used as an improvised anchor.
-We thought the Glacier had the best performing adze for an ice axe $100 and under.
+Comparing how effective the Glacier was at digging T-slots and being used as an improvised anchor.
+We thought the Glacier had the best performing adze of the axes under $100.

-The Petzl Glacier was comfortable to carry in either position.
-It was very nice in self-belay position (pick-forward) and was fine for all-day ascents in self-arrest position (pick-backward) but wasn't as nice as the Black Diamond Raven.
+The Glacier was comfortable to carry in either position.
+It was very nice in self-belay position (pick-forward) and was fine for all-day ascents in self-arrest position (pick-backward), but wasn't as good as the Black Diamond Raven.

 Comfort to Carry

-The Glacier is a good option for early season backpackers and snow climbers, but is the perfect for general mountaineering as long as the routes aren't too burly.
-We love the weight, self-arresting ability and respectable steep climbing performance of the Glacier but if you partake in plenty of steep routes we'd recommend the Petzl Summit Evo, Petzl Sum'tec or the Black Diamond Venom.
+The Glacier is a good option for early season backpackers and snow climbers and excels in general mountaineering.
+We love the weight, self-arresting ability, and respectable steep climbing performance of the Glacier; however, if you partake in plenty of steep routes, we'd recommend the Petzl Summit Evo, Petzl Sum'Tec, or the Black Diamond Venom instead.

-The Glacier is an incredible value and again nearly winner of our OutdoorGearLab best Buy Award.
-At $100 its in line or a little bit more expensive than many of the base level ice axes but far out performs most of them.
-We do think the Glacier is better than the Black Diamond Raven in nearly every way and if you aspire to climb a lot of general mountaineering and glacier routes we think it will be worth the extra $20.
-If you're only going to climb simple snow and glacier routes then we think the Raven or Raven Pro will be just fine.
+The Glacier presents an incredible value and was once again nearly the winner of our OutdoorGearLab Best Buy Award.
+It outperforms many of the base level models but is in line cost wise.
+We do think the Glacier is a better option than the Black Diamond Raven in nearly every way; if you aspire to climb general mountaineering and glacier routes, it's worth the extra money.

-The Petzl Glacier Literide is basically the smallest length and a different color of the Petzl Glacier.
-Other than length and color the Glacier Literide has all the same features as the Glacier.
+The Glacier Literide is basically the smallest length and a different color of the Petzl Glacier.
+Other than length and color, the Glacier Literide has all the same features as the Glacier.